bchairez4/data-science-pokemon/README.md

 # data-science-pokemon

-Showcasing the pandas library for Python through the use of Pokemon data.
+Created by Brian Chairez

+This Python project is meant to showcase the capabilities of the pandas software library using a Pokemon dataset.